-- The LEDs indicate network traffic. - The power connector is used for power input to the module. - The Network Port connects to the public network via the transceiver's rear panel public network connector.
+- The LEDs indicate network traffic. - The power connectors are used for power input to the module.
+DC power can be -40V DC to -72V DC. - The Network Port connects to the public network via the transceiver's rear panel public network connector.
 Access is protected by RSA certificates.
 The Local Port and Network Port are of the same interface type. - The Local Port connects to the private network via the transceiver's rear panel local network connector.
 The Local Port and Network Port are of the same interface type.